When I think of GLSA I think fun.

 Our Hours of Operation

-The afternoon program begins at 2:55 (M, T, Th, F) or 1:10 (W) when we pick up the children from school.
+When school is in session more normally the afternoon program begins at 2:25 (M, T, Th, F) or 1:10 (W) when we pick up the children from school.
 We spend fifty minutes outside before coming in and having snack.
 At that time children can have a snack or choose an activity in one of our three classrooms.
-Each class room will have different teacher lead activities followed by a community building circle time until cleanup time just before five o’clock.
+Each class room will have different teacher lead activities until cleanup time just before five o’clock.
 From five until five thirty the children have quiet homework time during which they can receive help from a teacher or work independently.
 Between five thirty and six we have what is called ‘big-room time’ which gives the children one more chance to run around and get some exercise before we close at six o’clock.